 - Your house and the land it sits on, if you’re the owner

-- One vehicle (car, truck, motorcycle, boat) your household uses for transportation
+- One vehicle (car, truck, motorcycle, boat) for daily travel needs

 - Your wedding ring, furniture, clothing or daily living needs (appliances, bedding, towels)

-Married couples who file SSI claims must meet different financial requirements.
-Both applicants need less than $3,000 in assets and $1,260 in monthly income to qualify for SSI.
+Married couples who file SSI claims must meet different financial limits.
+Both applicants together need less than $3,000 in assets and $1,470 in monthly income to qualify for SSI.

-Your SSI payments can go up in any year the SSA approves a Cost-of-Living-Adjustment (COLA).
-But unfortunately, SSI approval doesn’t guarantee payments for life.
+Your SSI payments can go up with an annual COLA increase.
+But unfortunately, SSI doesn’t award payments for life.
 You’ll need to pass SSI updates every 3-7 years to keep your benefits coming in.
-Once your 65th birthday passes, the SSI program doesn’t need to check that any more.
-As long as you’re still financially eligible for SSI, you’ll keep your monthly payments.
+Once you turn 65, the SSI program doesn’t need to check that any more.
+As long as you still meet the income and asset limits, you’ll keep your monthly benefits.

 What About Temporary or Short-Term Minnesota Disability Benefits?

 There are no government programs that provide short-term or temporary Minnesota disability benefits.
-(Employers may offer LTD or STD insurance coverage with your benefits package or you can purchase it privately yourself.)
+(Employers may offer LTD or STD insurance coverage with your benefits package or you can buy it for yourself.)
 If you don’t own a private insurance policy and suddenly become disabled, that’s okay!
 Government benefits aren’t the only way to make ends meet while you cannot work.
 Try one of these options instead:

 - Workers’ compensation benefits.
 Every Minnesota employer must have workers’ compensation insurance, according to state law.
 If you’re injured or sick while on the job, then you may qualify for benefits while you heal.
 Get a free 2-minute evaluation online now to see if you may qualify.

-A lawyer will get you the most Minnesota disability benefits you’re eligible for paid faster.
-Legal assistance doubles your Minnesota disability claim’s approval chances the first time you apply!
-A Social Security attorney cannot charge you anything for legal assistance until after you’re approved for benefits.
+A Minnesota disability lawyer will get you the most benefits you qualify for paid faster.
+Legal assistance nearly triples your chances for a successful claim!
+A Social Security attorney cannot charge you anything if you don’t get benefits.
 That’s because all Minnesota disability lawyers work on contingency.
-They also provide free consultations to first-time applicants who have questions about the Minnesota disability claims process.
-Legally, they cannot charge any fees at all unless they represent your case and it wins.
-And if you do win, you’ll only pay a small, one-time fee.
+They also provide free phone calls to answer your questions about the claims process.
+Legally, you owe $0 if you don’t win cash benefits.
+And if you do win, then you only pay one small fee.